-Located in Rhode Island College’s Roberts Hall, the Bannister Gallery presents eight to 10 exhibitions a year by local, regional and international artists.
+Located in Rhode Island College’s Roberts Hall, the Bannister Gallery presents 7 to 8 exhibitions a year by local, regional and international artists.

-Artists are selected by the Bannister Gallery Committee, which is made up of the gallery director and art department faculty members.
-Exhibits are generally on display for three weeks and usually include a lecture by the artist(s) or other related talks and events.
+Exhibits are generally on display for three to four weeks and usually include a lecture by the artist(s) or other related talks and events.
 Learn how to submit an exhibition proposal.

 Rhode Island I.M.A.G.I.N.E.s (Innovative Merger of Art and Guns to Inspire New Expressions) Peace is a visual art exhibition featuring artworks made from decommissioned handguns by twenty local and national artists, including three Rhode Island College alumni, at Bannister Gallery.
 The goals for the exhibition are to transform defunct objects of destruction into aesthetic objects of contemplation that draw attention to the impact of gun culture and violence and to art as a force for transformation.
 Organized by Boris Bally, Dianne Reilly, Sara Picard, and Victoria Gao, RI I.M.A.G.I.N.E.s Peace is a specifically metals-focused exhibition that seeks to educate RI metalsmiths, benefits from RI’s history of metal manufacturing, and hosts exhibits of world-class metals artists from home and away.